yangjenny/adversarial_learning_bias_mitigation/README.md

 If you found our work useful, please consider citing:

-Yang, J., Soltan, A. A., Yang, Y., & Clifton, D. A. (2022).
-Algorithmic Fairness and Bias Mitigation for Clinical Machine Learning: Insights from Rapid COVID-19 Diagnosis by Adversarial Learning. medRxiv.
+Yang, J., Soltan, A. A., Eyre, D. W., Yang, Y., & Clifton, D. A. (2023).
+An adversarial training framework for mitigating algorithmic biases in clinical machine learning.
+NPJ Digital Medicine, 6(1), 55.